LuckyYeti67/Aether-card-game/documents.md

    - You may place a card from your hand into your AP Zone

 4. **Main Phase**
-   - You may take as many actions as you want:
+   - You may do a couple things during this phase:
-     - Use AP to draw cards, charge cards, play cards, set cards, or activate effects
+     - Use Character abilities,
-     - Attack with monsters
+     - Play cards from your hand
      - Activate card effects
-   - Cards in the AP Zone are placed face up (both players can see them)
+     - Attack with monsters
 5. **End Phase**
    - Anything that resolves during the End Phase happens now